 Both front load washer and top load washer have their own share of advantages and disadvantages.
-While a front loading washing machine is always an automatic one, on the other hand, top-loading washing machines are available in both automatic and manual configuration.
+While a front loading washing machine is always an automatic one, on the other hand, top-loading washing machines are available in both automatic and manual configurations.

 Must Read: Washing Machine Buying Guide